netliferesearch/hdir-frontend/README.md

 It should support IE10+ and two versions old or newer for the modern browsers.

-### Building the CSS
+## Building the CSS
 1. `npm install`
 2. `npm run build`
-3. NPM builds all `scss` files that does not start with an underscore, to files with the same name and the file name `css`.
+3. NPM builds all `scss` files, in `src/styles`, that does not start with an underscore.
-4. The `css` files are transpiled into the `build` directory.
+4. The transpiled `css` files are moved into the `build` directory.

 ## :clipboard: Rules